mpalmer79/VeriFlow/docs/build.md

-You are acting as a staff-level full-stack engineer performing Phase 7 hardening and productization on an existing FastAPI + SQLAlchemy + PostgreSQL + Next.js project named VeriFlow.
+You are acting as a staff-level full-stack engineer performing Phase 8 hardening and product refinement on an existing FastAPI + SQLAlchemy + PostgreSQL + Next.js project named VeriFlow.

-Phase 1 through Phase 6 already landed.
-The project now has strong workflow, audit, evidence, integrity, preview, cleanup, and signed-access foundations.
+Phase 1 through Phase 7 already landed.
+The project now has:
+- strong workflow, audit, and evidence lifecycle foundations
+- signed content access
+- preview/download flows
+- evidence cleanup and integrity tooling
+- CI with SQLite + PostgreSQL coverage
+- Docker/deployment baseline
+- document service modularization
+- record detail page component extraction
+- tighter config/security posture

-Phase 7 is about turning the current codebase from a strong systems demo into a more credible product and engineering artifact.
+Phase 8 is about pushing the project from "strong engineering system" to "credible product experience with cleaner deployment readiness".

-This phase must address:
+This phase must focus on:
-- backend modularity
-- frontend product quality
+- frontend interaction quality
-- CI/CD foundation
-- security posture tightening
+- restrained UI/UX polish
+- better operational/admin UI surface
+- frontend testing groundwork
-- deployment credibility
+- Railway deployment groundwork
-- test confidence beyond SQLite-only assumptions

 This is not a rewrite.
-This is a structured hardening and productization pass.
+This is a focused productization and deployment-readiness pass.

 ==================================================
 OBJECTIVE
 ==================================================

-Implement Phase 7 as a focused multi-part improvement pass covering:
+Implement Phase 8 as a structured improvement pass covering:

-1. Backend module decomposition for document logic
-2. Frontend product-quality UI/UX pass with deliberate polish
-3. CI workflow foundation
-4. Deployment / containerization baseline
-5. Security posture tightening
-6. Better environment/config safety
-7. Test strategy improvement toward PostgreSQL realism
+1. Frontend interaction polish and product feel
+2. Better loading / empty / error / destructive-action UX
+3. Admin/operational tooling UI surface
+4. Frontend interaction testing groundwork
+5. Railway deployment groundwork for backend and frontend
+6. Supporting docs/config for Railway
-8. Incremental Alembic migration only if schema changes are actually required
+7. Incremental Alembic migration only if schema changes are actually required

 Do not stop at analysis.
 Inspect the repository, reconcile to actual file paths, and implement completely.